-None of these passengers was showing any intention of stepping back, so

-    their bags could be delivered.
-They were afraid of losing the “best

-    spot” for grabbing their bag, even if their stand was actively disabling
+None of these passengers showed any intention of stepping back, so their bags could be delivered.
+They were afraid of losing the “best spot” for grabbing their bag, even if their stand was actively disabling the delivery.

-    the delivery.

-    If reclaiming our bags makes us stupid in everyday situations, how could

-    it be different in a burning plane?
+If reclaiming our bags makes us stupid in everyday situations, how could it be different in a burning plane?

-    If the obsession with reclaiming our bags makes us stupid in the most

-    serene situation of traveling at a tropical island, is it such a

-    surprise that in the condition of panic produced by the airplane in

-    flames our brains can additionally deteriorate and become less
+If the obsession with reclaiming our bags makes us stupid in the most serene situation of traveling on a tropical island, is it such a surprise that in the condition of panic produced by the airplane in flames, our brains can additionally deteriorate and become less functional?

-    functional?

-    Would we leave our bags in the burning plane only if the overhead bins

-    would be charged with electricity?
-Would that protect us from stupid

-    actions we were wired to do?
-Some commenters were indeed advocating in

-    the recent years that overhead bins should be automatically locked in

-    the case of emergency.
-But would that stop our inclination towards not
+Would we leave our bags in the burning plane only if the overhead bins were charged with electricity?
+Would that protect us from stupid actions we were wired to do?
+Some commenters were indeed advocating in recent years that overhead bins should be automatically locked in case of emergency.
+But would that stop our inclination toward not thinking clearly?

-    thinking clearly?

-    Fumio Sasaki, the author of the Japanese bestseller book “Goodbye,

-    things”, advocates for a minimalist lifestyle.
-He says: “It’s not as

-    though you feel satisfied after collecting a certain amount of stuff.
+Fumio Sasaki, the author of the Japanese bestseller book “Goodbye, things”, advocates for a minimalist lifestyle.
+He says: “It’s not as though you feel satisfied after collecting a certain amount of stuff.
 Instead, you keep thinking about what you’re missing.”

 Human attachment to things is a fascinating and insatiable beast.
 We clutter our lives with stuff.
 We do it at home, and we do it when we travel too.